Jason-Goon/virt_display_fishbot/README.md

 # fishing bot

-a simple automated fishing botfarm **some** game using computer vision and virtual displays.
+automated fishing botfarm for **some** game using computer vision and virtual displays.

 ## usage